-Ms. Grostic was asked if she experiences a conflict of interest when she is interpreting in the immigration court, since she is an employee of that court who also has clerk duties.
+Ms. Grostic was asked if she experiences a conflict of interest when she is interpreting in a jury trial when she has been hired by the federal court.
 She responded there is no conflict of interest at all because she does not speak to either prosecuting or defending attorneys.